How to Become a Paralegal With a Bachelor’s Degree

+If you’re ready to become a paralegal, it may be helpful to prepare by getting some training from a paralegal school first.
 Depending on the type of paralegal position you seek, you might desire a bachelor’s degree.
-In some cases, you may want to pursue a bachelor’s degree in paralegal studies, but this is often not available.
-Many specialty law firms, such as those in government or corporate law, might require a bachelor’s degree and additional training as a paralegal.
+In some cases, you may want to pursue a bachelor’s degree in paralegal studies, but this might not be available when looking at local colleges.
+Many specialty law firms, such as those in government or corporate law, might desire applicants with a bachelor’s degree and additional training as a paralegal.
 If you already have a bachelor’s degree in a specific field, consider continuing your education by earning a paralegal associates degree.
 A paralegal AA can be obtained quickly by attending an accelerated program and could help set you on the right path for becoming a paralegal.

 At Fremont College, you can take our paralegal course if you already have a bachelor’s degree, ensuring that you are thoroughly prepared for a new career in this field.
 Fremont College’s accelerated ABA-approved Paralegal program is specially designed to provide students with a comprehensive understanding of the legal system, including both background and theory.
 At Fremont College, we provide a wide range of “Essential Courses” within this program, including:

 - Advanced Legal Research and Writing